primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.normalize.md

 ## normalize() function

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Truncates `wad` to appropriate decimals then converts to a floating point number
+Truncates `wad` to appropriate decimals then converts to a floating point number.

 <b>Signature:</b>